 § 03-217.
 Authority to be nonprofit; excess earnings.

-The Economic Development Authority shall be nonprofit and no part of its net earnings remaining after payment of its expenses shall inure to the benefit of any individual, firm, or corporation, except if the Board of Directors of the authority determines that sufficient provision has been made for the full payment of the expenses, bonds and other obligations of the authority then any net earnings of the authority thereafter accruing shall be paid to the Town.
+The Economic Development Authority shall be nonprofit and no part of its net earnings remaining after payment of its expenses shall inure to the benefit of any individual, firm, or corporation, except if the Board of Directors of the authority determines that sufficient provision has been made for the full payment of the expenses, bonds and other obligations of the authority then any net earnings of the authority hereafter accruing shall be paid to the Town.
 However, nothing contained in this section shall prevent the Board of Directors from transferring all or any part of its facilities or property in accordance with the terms of any contract entered into by the authority.

 § 03-218.
 Dissolution of authority; disposition of property.

-Whenever the Board of Directors of the Economic Development Authority by resolution determines that the purposes for which the authority was formed have been substantially complied with and all bonds theretofore issued and all obligations theretofore incurred by the authority have been fully paid, the then members of the Board of Directors of the authority shall thereupon execute and file for record with the Town Council a resolution declaring such facts.
+Whenever the Board of Directors of the Economic Development Authority by resolution determines that the purposes for which the authority was formed have been substantially complied with and all bonds heretofore issued and all obligations heretofore incurred by the authority have been fully paid, the then members of the Board of Directors of the authority shall thereupon execute and file for record with the Town Council a resolution declaring such facts.
 If the Town Council is of the opinion that the facts stated in the authority's resolution are true and that the authority should be dissolved, it shall so resolve, and the authority shall stand dissolved.
 Upon such dissolution, the title to all funds and properties owned by the authority at the time of such dissolution shall vest in the Town and possession of such funds and properties shall forthwith be delivered to the Town.

 § 03-219.
 Bonds as legal investments and lawful security.